Pinewood Derby 2016

 - Best Scout Theme

-- Last year we had a special run-off race between the all the Cub Scout, Boys Scout and Girl Scouts units in Grafton … this year – it was such a success we will do it again !!!
-It will be on Sunday, January 18th, 2015 at the Grafton Municipal Center.
+- For the last few years we have had a special run-off race between the all the Cub Scout, Boys Scout and Girl Scouts units in Grafton … this year – it was such a success we will do it again !!!
+It will be on Sunday, January 17th, 2016 at the Grafton Municipal Center.
 Let’s see who has the fast car in the whole town

 While following the rules, there are still a ton of things you can do to make your racer the fastest it can be: